-Number of operated Upstream production assets is 340 (defined as an individual license where production is currently ongoing), while the number of development projects in 2019 was 58 (applying a threshold of USD 0.3 mn CAPEX).
+Number of Upstream production assets is 345 (defined as an individual license where production is currently ongoing).
 All development projects/production assets are under community consultation involving at any point in time one or more of the following affected communities: individuals, businesses, communities, local government authorities, local non-governmental and other institutions, local government officials, community leaders and civil society organizations.